ChenHongruixuan/ObjFormer/README.md

 ## Other links
 If you are interested in land-cover mapping and domain adaptation in remote sensing using virtual datasets, you can also follow our two datasets below.

-[OpenEarthMap](https://arxiv.org/abs/2310.02674): a benchmark dataset for global sub-meter level land cover mapping.
+[OpenEarthMap dataset](https://arxiv.org/abs/2310.02674): a benchmark dataset for global sub-meter level land cover mapping.

 [SyntheWorld dataset](https://github.com/JTRNEO/SyntheWorld)
 : a large-scale virtual remote sensing datasets for land cover mapping and change detection.